Mark Beban

-Mark Albert Beban (3 February 1940 in Greymouth – 4 April 2005 in Wellington) was a New Zealand cricketer.
-He played four first-class matches for Wellington in the 1969–70, and is one of the few ordained Roman Catholic priests to play first-class cricket.
-He also played for West Coast in the Hawke Cup.
+Mark Albert Beban (3 February 1940 – 4 April 2005) was a New Zealand cricketer, priest and schoolteacher.

+Beban played four first-class matches for Wellington in the 1969–70 season.
+He is one of the few ordained Roman Catholic priests to play first-class cricket, and the only one in New Zealand.
+He also played for Hawke's Bay in the Hawke Cup.

+Beban became a teacher.
+He was the foundation principal of Roncalli College in Timaru, serving in that position from 1982 to 1996, as well as coaching the school's cricket team.